ripxorip/bolt.nvim/README.md

     pip3 install neovim

 ### TODOs:
-- [ ] Create proper vim documentation under /doc
+- Create proper vim documentation
-- [ ] Complete the dual-pane mode
+- Complete the dual-pane mode
-- [ ] Make it possible navigate archives (TC feature)
+- Make it possible navigate archives (TC feature)
-- [ ] Populate README.md with keybindings
+- Populate README.md with keybindings

 ## Self-Promotion
 Like bolt.nvim?
 Make sure to follow the repository and why not leave a star.